 The Michelle Mitzvah Group invites all congregants to get involved in the many projects and events planned now and throughout the year.
 There is something for everyone… there is much need, and our reward is in the giving.

-For further information please contact one of the officers of our committee:
+For further information please contact the office at [email protected]

 The Michelle Mitzvah Group is a part of the Social Action program of Beth Haverim Shir Shalom with a hands-on approach to its programs.
 Although the focus is on children, it encompasses the entire family and the community in which we live.